funwae/fractal-glyph-tape/CONTRIBUTING.md

 Thank you for your interest in contributing to Fractal Glyph Tape!
 This project aims to advance semantic compression and cross-lingual understanding through innovative phrase memory systems.

+**Important:** This project uses a **Proprietary License**.
+By contributing, you acknowledge that your contributions will become part of the proprietary codebase and will be subject to the same license restrictions.
+Please review the [LICENSE](../LICENSE) file and the License section below before contributing.

 ## Table of Contents

 - [Code of Conduct](#code-of-conduct)